ichiomafrancis/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#This folder contains all the tasks I completed to test my knowledge of 0x01 shell permissions
+#This folder contains all my completed tasks for the 0x01 shell permissions